Dev-Akashili/workbunny-api/README.md

 ## Prerequisites

 1. **.NET SDK** `8.x`
-   - The backend API is .NET8
+   - The API is .NET8
 2. Docker

 ## App Configuration

-The backend app can be configured in any standard way an ASP.NET Core application can.
+The app can be configured in any standard way an ASP.NET Core application can.
 Typically from the Azure Portal (Environment variables) or an `appsettings.json`.

 ## Database setup